 If you leave for three months (except that many of the things we talked about so far may not concern you), the insurance of your "gold" bank card can suffice (check the guarantees).

-We never say it enough but an accident happened quickly, we think about Joana who broke her face in the middle of the jungle in Belize three hours of track of the first road ...
-We'll talk about it soon in more detail and we'll tell you why you absolutely must not skip travel insurance, we're at home Chapka!
+We can't say it enough but an accident happened quickly, we think of Joana who broke her face in the middle of the jungle in Belize, three hours on the track from the first road...
+We talk about it here in detail and we explain to you why you absolutely must not skip travel insurance, we are at Chapka!